Simple Ways to Make Money From The Comfort of Your Own Car

-In summary, driving is an expensive convenience that few of us can live without.
-It’s the sort of convenience that once you’ve had it, you can’t imagine life without it, and therefore we tend to always find a way to keep driving no matter the financial cost.
+Driving is a convenience that few of us can live without.
+It’s the sort of convenience that once you’ve had it, you can’t imagine life without it.
+Therefore, we tend to always find a way to keep driving no matter the financial cost.

-In this article, however, we’re going to flip the cost of driving on its head and look at some simple ways to make money from your car.
+In this post, I’m going to flip the cost of driving on its head and look at some simple ways to make money from your car.
 Admittedly, these aren’t going to turn you into a millionaire but they can be a good stream of revenue to help make an extra £100 a day in your spare time.

-Today, you can work for a delivery company and use your car to deliver parcels.
-This is a particularly good option with Christmas coming up, and whilst you might need a reasonable sized car to make it worth your while, such as an estate, these flexible freelance contracts tend to offer you the opportunity to make some extra cash – particularly if you’re free during the day, when most deliveries take place.
+You can work for a delivery company and use your car to deliver parcels.
+This is a particularly good option with Christmas coming up.
+And whilst you might need a reasonable sized car to make it worth your while, these flexible freelance contracts tend to offer you the opportunity to make some extra money – particularly if you’re free during the day, when most deliveries take place.

-In a similar way to how you can rent out a spare room with AirBnB to make some extra cash, you can now rent out your car using a similar peer-to-peer model.
-This is most popular in the states, and in London, yet it is gaining traction throughout the UK.
+In a similar way to how you can rent out a spare room with Airbnb to make some extra money, you can now rent out your car using a similar peer-to-peer model.
+This is most popular in the states, however it is gaining traction throughout the UK.

-Presuming your can is in a decent condition and pretty new, there are companies that will pay to advertise on your car.
+Presuming your car is in a decent condition, there are companies that will pay to advertise on your car.
 This is a passive way to make income, as you aren’t having to do anything extra – it’s just not necessarily what everyone would want from their vehicle, in the sense it could feel a little embarrassing.